JetFrame5/IPT1_QUI-ONES/README.md

-First Time really publishing something cause I had some problems with it using this application not properly publishing my work before now it words ahhhh
+First Time really publishing something cause I had some problems with it using this application not properly publishing my work before now it works ahhhh